 Dutch Paintings of the 17th Century - This site features an exploration of the Dutch Golden Age through the National Gallery of Art's paintings.

-Art & Humanities: Art History - A complete set of essays in art history from Kahn Academy covering traditional, non-western, special, and global topics.
+Art & Humanities: Art History - From Khan Academy, this site features a complete set of essays in art history covering traditional, non-western, special, and global topics.